 How Do I Protect My Staff and Guests?

 To help protect your staff and guests against respiratory illnesses, including the flu and COVID-19, you should encourage your staff to:

-What Do I Do If a Staff Member Has Recently Visited China’s Hubei Province?
+What Do I Do If a Staff Member Has Recently Visited a High-Risk Area?

 The Government of Alberta recommends you take these precautions (scroll down to “Info for Employers”)